(Aiste Ptakauske, Gabriel Gbadamosi, Linda Brogan and Chris Thorpe – Tampere, Finland 2005)

 So I wondered how I could try another approach.
 With playwriting the obvious nuts and bolts of mobility would seem to be the script and its translation; but what if these objects of transaction followed the development of relationships? before “what do I get?’
 I ask “what do I bring?”… And I must first bring myself.

 A Fence is both a permeable barrier and also a trafficker of stolen goods.
 This was the name given to our new network – the clandestine challenge.
-We first met in the UK some nine years ago as a group of 25, but intending to grow, of playwrights and people who facilitate playwriting from across Europe, so that we could speak and learn from each other’s contexts.
+We first met in the UK in October 2003 as a group of 25, but intending to grow, of playwrights and people who facilitate playwriting from across Europe, so that we could speak and learn from each other’s contexts.
 At that time we met in John Osborne’s old house in the country and we really bonded, we really got to know each other, and as a group meeting each other for the first time.
 We moved from there to the IETM, in Birmingham which was vast: 500 people meeting together from the theatres and dance companies across Europe.
 And that was our baptism, not of fire, but of cold water.
 Suddenly we recognised that we were about playwriting, we were playwrights, and we don’t get together and we don’t do these power meetings.
 So, twice yearly since then we’ve been meeting, at the IETM and other festivals around Europe.
 The Fence made playwrights visible to each other and themselves within the wider landscape – and created a cohort, becoming visible to those producers, programmers, festival directors, administrators, policy makers and funders which largely constitute the membership of the IETM.

 The Fence network then gave rise to the Janus project.
 Janus was the god of gates and doorways, depicted with two faces looking in opposite directions.
 His symbolism is also as the god of change and transitions such as the progression of past to future, of one condition to another, of one vision to another, and of one universe to another.
 Behind the project was the idea that through translation we meet ourselves.
 That playwrights have the chance to and experience of seeing their work (and themselves) in the context of another country.